cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 #### Layer 7

-[Layer 7](https://www.cloudflare.com/learning/ddos/what-is-layer-7/) of the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/), also known as the Application Layer, is where protocols such as SSH, FTP, NTP, SMTP, and HTTP(S) reside.
+[Layer 7](https://www.cloudflare.com/learning/ddos/what-is-layer-7/) of the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/), also known as the application layer, is where protocols such as SSH, FTP, NTP, SMTP, and HTTP(S) reside.
 When this document refers to layer 7 or layer 7 load balancers, it means HTTP(S)-based services.
 The Cloudflare layer 7 stack allows Cloudflare to apply services like DDoS protection, Bot Management.
-WAF, CDN, load balancing and more to a customer's website to improve performance, availability, and security.
+WAF, CDN, Load Balancing and more to a customer's website to improve performance, availability, and security.

 #### Layer 4